awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 Also, be aware that you must create the organization\-based resource data sync for each AWS Region and account defined in AWS Organizations\.

-### Creating a central S3 bucket<a name="sysman-inventory-datasync-before-you-begin"></a>
+### Creating a central Amazon S3 bucket<a name="sysman-inventory-datasync-before-you-begin"></a>

-Use the following procedure to create a central S3 bucket to store aggregated inventory data\.
+Use the following procedure to create a central Amazon S3 bucket to store aggregated inventory data\.
 The procedure describes how to assign a bucket policy that enables Systems Manager to write inventory data to the bucket from your AWS Organizations account ID\.
-If you already have an S3 bucket that you want to use to aggregate inventory data for Resource Data Sync, then you must configure the bucket to use the policy in the following procedure\.
+If you already have an Amazon S3 bucket that you want to use to aggregate inventory data for Resource Data Sync, then you must configure the bucket to use the policy in the following procedure\.

-**To create and configure an S3 bucket for resource data sync for multiple accounts defined in AWS Organizations**
+**To create and configure an Amazon S3 bucket for resource data sync for multiple accounts defined in AWS Organizations**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.